LMS Software Comparison: Questions and Strategies

-As they are accessed by logging into the supplier’s website, cloud-based LMS are quite secure.
-They are often built to meet the most arduous data security requirements, and more frequently updated to ensure they maintain this.
+As they are accessed by logging into the vendor’s site, cloud-based LMSs are quite secure.
+Check for those built to meet the most arduous data security requirements and who offer frequently updates to maintain certifications.

 The defining factor of open source systems is that you maintain brand integrity.
 You can personalise dashboards, adjust layouts and completely customise the look to suit your needs and branding―provided you have some programming knowledge, that is.

-Most open source LMS come with active user communities already up and thriving, wherein you can find tips, tricks and advice to help improve functionality and understand features.
-Many also offer video tutorials and other online support resources.
+Most open source LMSs come with active user communities already up and thriving, wherein you can find tips, tricks and advice to help improve functionality and understand features.
+Many also offer free video tutorials and other online support resources.

 Control of content

-Hosted LMSs usually offer content upfront, whether that’s modules created for you or integrated through third party providers.
-An open source LMS lets you author, import and upload content that is entirely representative of your organisation.
+Hosted LMSs usually offer content upfront, whether that’s modules created for you or integrated through third-party providers.
+An open source LMS also lets you author, import and upload content that is entirely representative of your organisation.

 Data never crosses enterprise boundaries, as user information is ported into the platform.
-This way, compliance can be maintained at whatever your organisational policies are.
+This way, compliance can be maintained at whatever your organisational standards are.